-After you divide computing resources of a cluster into resource pools, you can manage the resource pools and better utilize the computing resources.
-This topic describes how to create and modify resource pools and bind or unbind users to or from resource pools.
+After you divide the computing resources of a cluster into resource pools, you can manage the resource pools and better utilize the computing resources.
+This topic describes how to create and modify resource pools and bind users to or unbind users from resource pools.

 You can divide the computing resources of an AnalyticDB for MySQL elastic cluster into multiple resource pools and bind different users to each resource pool to implement isolation.
 This way, you can schedule computing tasks based on priorities to protect core business from being affected by complex computing and emergencies.
 You can also classify queries and allocate resources to maximize cluster performance.
-For more information about resource pools, see Resource pool overview.
+For more information, see Resource pool overview.

 Create a resource pool

 - Log on to the AnalyticDB for MySQL console by your Alibaba Cloud account.

-- In the upper-left corner of the page, select the region and resource group of the cluster.
+- In the upper-left corner of the page, select the region where clusters reside.

 - In the left-side navigation pane, click Clusters.

 - On the V3.0 Clusters tab, click the target Cluster ID.

 - In the left-side navigation pane, click Resource Pool Management.